Category: Ritual Expertise > Offerings

 Now, interactions with the gods are clearly not limited to the first type, and in fact it would often be difficult to apply the typology at all (permanent dedications are surely ‘given’, but is sacrifice ‘done’ – as the phrase sacrum facere, i.e., ‘to make sacred, to sacrifice’, suggests – or ‘given’?).
 But it really suffices to observe that not only was this typology not applied to worship at all in antiquity, it was not even a very prominent legal concept.
-By all appearances it is an ad hoc invention of 2nd–3rd century CE jurist with the purpose of analyzing contracts.
+By all appearances it is an ad hoc invention of one 2nd–3rd century CE jurist with the exclusive purpose of analyzing contracts.

 In consequence, even if Paulus’ terms chance to apply to the theory behind Greco-Roman worship, it would be much preferable to use an ordinary English word like ‘reciprocity’ rather than the pseudo-authentic dō ut dēs.
 But whether reciprocity is the right prism through which to view offerings to begin with is very much an open question.

 The example which leads Paulus to the typology seen in section 2 is that of two fathers, each of them owning the other’s son as a slave, coming to the agreement to manumit them so they can return to their families.
 This is a good example of a reciprocal arrangement, in which two parties owe each other an equal duty for their mutual benefit.
 Is this the sort of relationship that kharis refers to?
 Or, if we take away the equality (since there is no equality between gods and humans), does kharis at least refer to mutuality?